apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bitcoin’s rally is making some investors nervous about the stock market**
+**At least 15 killed after Israeli strike flattens building in central Beirut, Lebanese officials say**

-You can read more about it [here](https://www.marketwatch.com/story/bitcoins-rally-is-making-some-investors-nervous-about-the-stock-market-8752cd49).
+You can read more about it [here](https://www.cnn.com/2024/11/23/middleeast/lebanon-strikes-beirut-basta-intl/index.html).

 ## Requirements
 - Python 3.8